DS4PS/cpp-525-fall-2020/index.md

 The assigned work for the term comes in the form of four elements, described below:

 - **Weekly Labs (100%):**  Each week you will be given lecture notes and a lab covering a new regression model.
 The labs require a substantial amount of work preparing the raw data for analysis, running models, and interpretting results.
-Your grade is derived from performance on these seven labs.
+Your grade is derived from performance on these six labs.
 You are allowed one round of corrections for each lab, due at the same time as the lab for the next week.

 ## D. General Grading Rubric for Written Work